nemanja-stanarevic/gmail-api-scala-client/README.md

 * Attachments API
 * Drafts API
 * Test suites for OAuth and Labels APIs
-* Test suite for Messages API (Insert, List, Get, Delete)
+* Test suite for Messages API
+* Test suite for Threads API

 ####TO DOs:
-* Complete test suite for Message API (Modify, Send, Trash, Untrash, Import)
-* Test suite for Threads API
 * Test suite for History API
+* Test suite for Drafts API
 * Test suite for Attachments API
-* Test suite for Drafts API
 * Scala Docs
 * Sample router and supervisor (including implementation of RetryPolicy)
-* New ListAll methods for messages, threads and history
+* Define ListAll actor message for Gmail Messages, Threads and History
-  - Method returns all resources asynchronously in chunks of specified size rather than returning nextPageToken with each response and having to make another request
+  - Actor sends all resources asynchronously in chunks of specified size rather than returning nextPageToken with each response and requiring the client to make subsequent request

 ####Future[Maybes]:
 * Support for Google's Discovery API using Scala reflection